grensen/perceptron_concept/README.md

 Ok ok, step by step, because the steps are the key.
 Here we watch the NN u[] = {3,5,5,5,2} again, the first step goes from 0 to 3 and represents the input neurons we add to k, the k loop is u[i + 1], because we start with i = 0, and add to the next laxer, so its i + 1 with 5 neurons in this case.

 With MNIST the input would be 784 for each pixel, but the reference works only with 3 inputs, so we just imagine a picture with three pixels for the reference example.
-Think about, we add the left side n first with the 3 input neurons with index 0, 1, 2 to the right side on our first output neuron[3] k, till we activate the whole layer h1 with the k neurons, then h1 represent our inputs, and h2 our outputs till we reach the final output layer, here we do not activate the output neurons and just let them pass.
+Think about, we add the left side n first with the 3 input neurons with index 0, 1, 2 to the right side on our first output neuron[3] k, till we activate the whole layer h1 from 3 to 7 with the k neurons, then h1 represent our inputs, and h2 our outputs till we reach the final output layer, here we do not activate the output neurons and just let them pass.

 In pseudo it could look like this: